What Hollywood terminology do screenwriters need to know?

 Loglines are required to pitch a screenplay, pitch, or project.

 A manager usually takes 10-15% commission from any deal a screenwriter garners.
-They are like an agent, but have a bigger role as they manage the screenwriter’s career as far as what projects they write.
+They are like an agent but have a more prominent role as they manage the screenwriter’s career as far as what projects they write.
 They help develop concepts and often take on a producer credit if the film is made.

-Options aren’t as prevalent as they were a decade ago, however, you still see them come up from time to time.
+Options aren’t as prevalent as they were a decade ago.
+However, you still see them come up from time to time.
 When the powers that be offer an option, they are saying that they will pay a certain fee — anywhere from $2,500-$10,000 — to take the script off of the open market and try to package and develop it themselves.
 Options last anywhere from six months to a year or more, which means that the screenwriter and their representation cannot shop the script elsewhere during that time.
-When the option time period is complete, the powers that be have the option of renewing for an agreed upon fee or releasing the script to shop elsewhere.
+When the option period is complete, the powers that be have the option of renewing for an agreed-upon fee or releasing the script to shop elsewhere.

 Package (or variations like Packaging, etc.)

-A pitch is used throughout different stages of development and production, such as casting and distribution, as well as to urge film producers to further fund a project.
+A pitch is used throughout different stages of development and production, such as casting and distribution, as well as to urge film producers to fund a project further.
 Everyone pitches in Hollywood.
 Screenwriters have to pitch to producers and development executives, as well as representation.
 They have to pitch to studios and talent.

 A pitch consists of a presentation to the powers that be, usually starting with the logline and then going into more depth about characters, plot, tone, genre, etc.